Why Would I Be Referred to a Neurologist?

 Seizures or Epilepsy

 Seizures are dangerous episodes that start in your brain and can cause rapid and/or involuntary movements.
-Occasionally people having seizures lose consciousness.
+Occasionally, people who have seizures lose consciousness.
 Seizures can be a sign of a chronic disorder, and neurologists can help by running tests and diagnosing issues using scans and other assessments.

 Multiple Sclerosis